mevaldovi/Homework15_OfflineBudgetTracker/README.md

 [Agnowledgments](https://github.com/mevaldovi/Offline-Budget-Tracker#Agknowledgments)

 # Installation

+Bold text indicates commands in the terminal; italicized text indicates steps to take

-- Clone this repo
+- _Clone this repo_

-- npm install
+- **npm install

-- node server.js || npm start
+- **node server.js || npm start

-- navigate to https://localhost:3000 to view in browser
+- _navigate to https://localhost:3000 to view in browser_

 # Usage
 Simply open the application, go to "Name of Transaction" and type what you would like to label your transaction and enter an amount, then "Add Transaction".